lamberta/devkit-doc/api/ui/view.md

 ### view.needsReflow ()

-Notifies the need for repositioning.
+Notifies the need for positioning.

 ### view.needsSort ()